Master of Science in Elder Law and Estate Planning

 The aging of the population provides unprecedented need for informed advisors who can help individuals and families navigate healthcare legal issues, provide for special needs children, and plan for the largest intergenerational transfer of wealth in history.
 According to the Insured Retirement Institute, Baby Boomers will retire at a rate of 10,000 per day through at least 2030, when almost 73 million Americans, comprising more than 20 percent of the U.S. population, will be age 65 or older.

 The Master of Science in Elder Law and Estate Planning is a hybrid program with half of the courses taught on our campus in Springfield, MA and half of the courses taught online.
 All classes, on campus and online, are taught in the evening.
 Online courses are live and taught online through the use of virtual classrooms in real-time.
 Each student is supplied with a headset and microphone so that he/she can actively participate in classroom discussions.
 Both the video and audio of all of our online classes are recorded.
 Students are able to view recordings throughout the semester and may also archive the recordings as a part of their own personal legal education reference library.

-Learn from recognized faculty experts in Elder Law, Estate Planning, and Special Needs, including current and past presidents of the National Academy of Elder Law Attorneys and the National Elder Law Foundation.
+Learn from recognized faculty experts in Elder Law, Estate Planning, and Special Needs, including current and past members of the National Academy of Elder Law Attorneys and the National Elder Law Foundation.